 Postdoctoral fellows

 1. What aspect of the experimental research in our lab interests you most?
-(Note that this is not an irreversible committment to such a topic, merely a way for us to start to get acquainted.)
+(Note that this is not an irreversible commitment to such a topic, merely a way for us to start to get acquainted.)
 How might it connect to your graduate research strengths?

 2. What are your plans for obtaining postdoctoral fellowship funding (many fellows find this advantageous for their career but it requires application months in advance)?
 Do you have salary needs beyond standard NIH fellowship levels?